 Qualification Minimum

 MSc degree One year

 Postgraduate Diploma One year

-Individual modules taken on a One year standalone basis
+Individual modules taken on a standalone basis One year

 See the General Regulations for the maximum periods of registration for these qualifications.

 Students will retain the period of registration initially given to them on registration if the maximum registration period for their qualification changes during their studies.